There are four main areas in which JUST MERCY is seeking to serve:

 We continue to operate a school in Chapelle in the mountains of Pays-Pourri where the adult illiteracy rate pushes 95%.
 Nearly 300 children are enrolled, learning to read and write and Christian character classes are taught.
 The children receive a meal each day.

 The people mostly live from the sea and the land, both of which are being used up.
 They use huge nets (up to a half a mile long) with very small holes and they seine EVERYTHING out of the sea, keeping even the smallest fish to eat.

 We have designed a marine habitat specific to this challenging environment with hopes of intervening in the decimation of the sea life here and one of the only food sources for the population of the island.

-One artificial reef has been built and put in the sea.
-Another has been built on land, awaiting a scuba team coming in October to put it in the sea.
-Already, the first reef is letting fish grow bigger and providing a base for coral and protections for sea life.
+Three artificial reefs have been built and put in the sea.
+The reefs are letting fish grow bigger and providing a base for coral and protections for sea life.
 We hope to continue building these reefs.

 Six times we have been able to take visiting physicians to the mountains.
 On the island, people come on a daily basis seeking simple first aid which we are grateful to be able to give.
 We take trips to some of the surrounding small islands and isolated villages to give medical help when possible.